isomerpages/govtech-corp/_products-and-services/For Government Agencies/Digital Verification.md

 digitally.
 In an era when scams and forgery are rampant, there is a need to ensure the authenticity and integrity of these digital documents.</p>
 <p>Enter OpenAttestation, an open-source framework that simplifies the endorsement
-and verification of official government documents.
+and verification of documents.
 Created by GovTech's Government Digital Services, it harnesses blockchain protocols to store cryptographic proof of individual documents.</p>
-<p>Today, the OpenAttestation framework has helped create the <a href="https://www.developer.tech.gov.sg/products/categories/blockchain/opencerts/overview.html" rel="noopener noreferrer nofollow" target="_blank"><u>OpenCerts</u></a> project,
+<p>Today, the OpenAttestation framework has helped create the <a href="https://www.developer.tech.gov.sg/products/categories/blockchain/opencerts/overview.html" rel="noopener noreferrer nofollow" target="_blank">OpenCerts</a> project,
-which stores digital documents of educational certificates, as well as HealthCerts for COVID-19 certifications that are in line with international standards.</p>
+which supports digitisation of educational certificates into verifiable documents, as well as helped create HealthCerts for COVID-19 certifications that are in line with international standards.</p>
 <h3>Why use OpenAttestation?</h3>
 <p></p>
 <div class="isomer-image-wrapper">